 What does that look like?
 I had an iPhone 6s Plus last year.
 Great phone!
 Best iPhone I ever had.
 I was on the S-curve (the second model of iPhones) every 2 years because of contracts.
 Then the iPhone 7 Plus came out with a better camera (I always go for the camera).
 I did the math on what I pay each month for the phone (everything is on that leasing/renting payment plan) and it was going to cost me about $2 more every month to have a faster phone with a better camera.

 Fact, I am running a business and it requires photos and video.
 My stuff needs to be high quality and that is why I went with the upgrade.
 Again, you can go with any smartphone that works for you just make sure you have a good camera and plenty of storage.

 A library card

-You need to read books – Not just online posts, articles and ebooks.
-You need to read actual books because it disconnects you from the the computer, the phone, and really lets you sink into the book.
+You need to read books – Not just online posts, articles, and ebooks.
+You need to read actual books because it disconnects you from the computer, the phone, and really lets you sink into the book.

 I’ve read more books in 2016 than I ever have in my entire life.
 No kidding.
 Heck, I use to be on Hooked on Phonics.
 I hated reading books.
 There was only about a handful of books that I actually read without falling asleep.
 I would buy books like crazy only to let them sit on my bookshelf.
 Money down the drain.
 Now I only buy books that I really want to read but cannot find at the library.